Preference Conditioned Multi-Objective Reinforcement Learning: Decomposed, Diversity-Driven Policy Optimization: Ablation Experiments

 \section{Ablation Experiments}

-Table~\ref{tab:humanoid_ablation} reports ablation results on Humanoid-2d across a sweep of $\lambda_{\text{div}}$ values.
+Table~\ref{tab:humanoid_ablation} reports ablation results on Humanoid-2d across a sweep of $\lambda_{\text{div}}$ values. \textbf{All ablations were run with a smaller budget of $1.5 \times 10^6$ steps.} The purpose of the ablation budget is to isolate the contribution of each component under the same reduced budget, not to reproduce Table~\ref{tab:continuous} numbers.
 These results demonstrate that the diversity regularizer itself plays a critical role in shaping the discovered Pareto front.
 Without diversity encouragement ($\lambda_{\text{div}}=0$), the algorithm collapses toward limited modes, yielding weaker hypervolume and expected utility despite producing seemingly low sparsity values.
-Introducing a nonzero regularizer ($\lambda_{\text{div}}>0$) resolves this issue by preventing mode collapse and maintaining broad front coverage, thereby producing substantially stronger Pareto sets.
+Introducing a nonzero regularizer ($\lambda_{\text{div}}>0$) resolves this issue by reducing mode collapse and maintaining broad front coverage, thereby producing substantially stronger Pareto sets.

 At the same time, the quantitative metrics reveal that the performance is relatively insensitive to the precise choice of $\lambda_{\text{div}}$.
 Across the range $\lambda_{\text{div}} \in \{0.01, 0.1, 0.5, 1.0\}$, hypervolume and expected utility remain consistently high, and sparsity values remain comparable.
 This indicates that while the presence of the diversity term is essential, its specific scaling does not heavily influence the outcome.
 Overall, these ablations reinforce that the diversity regularizer is the key mechanism enabling robust front discovery, and that the method is not fragile to the exact tuning of $\lambda_{\text{div}}$.